 Defense industry conferences measure speaker success differently than commercial events.
 Attendee satisfaction surveys focus on actionable intelligence and implementation feasibility rather than inspiration or motivation.

-Post-event follow-up involves detailed technical discussions.
-Defense professionals schedule classified briefings or facility visits to continue conversations started during public presentations.
-BAE Systems reports that 42% of their AI implementation partnerships originated from conference speaker connections.
+Post-event follow-up in this sector often involves detailed technical discussions.
+Defense professionals frequently schedule classified briefings or facility visits to continue conversations started during public presentations.
+Many defense contractors report that significant AI implementation partnerships originated from conference speaker connections, making speaker selection a genuine business development consideration.

 Emerging Trends in Defense AI Speaking Topics